randmonkey/gateway-operator/.github/ISSUE_TEMPLATE/---release.md

 Please refer to the [Operator Certification Guide][operator-certification-pipeline] for more information.

 - [ ] The CI should create a new branch in [the redhat certified operators repository fork][certified-operators-fork] named `kong-gateway-operator-<version>`.
 - [ ] Verify that the [the redhat certified operators repository fork][certified-operators-fork] has the new branch and generated bundle is present in subdirectory `operators/kong-gateway-operator/<version>`.
-The CI should create a PR on the upstream repository; check it out.
 - [ ] Start a tekton pipeline on the OpenShift cluster to test the operator, to do so, use the following procedure:
+- [ ] The tekton pipeline should create a PR on the upstream repository.
+[Check it out][cert-operators-prs].

-  1. Use the kubeconfig you find in [1Password][openshift-kubeconfig]
+  1. Use the kubeconfig (`schmetterling.teamk8s.com`) you find in [1Password][openshift-kubeconfig]

   1. Create a `workspace-template.yaml` file as follows: